 (1) Biological hazards are micro-organisms (bacteria, viruses, fungi, etc.), including genetically modified micro-organisms, cell cultures and human endoparasites and other biological agents which may cause an infection, allergy or intoxication.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

-- (2) An employer shall implement measures to provide protection from biological hazards present in a workplace, taking account of the infectiousness of the hazard. - (3) The occupational health and safety requirements for working environment affected by biological hazards shall be established by the Government of the Republic.
+(2) An employer shall implement measures to provide protection from biological hazards present in a workplace, taking account of the infectiousness of the hazard.

+(3) The occupational health and safety requirements for working environment affected by biological hazards shall be established by the Government of the Republic.

 § 9.
-Physiological and psychological hazards
+Physiological hazards